forrestlaine/TensorGames.jl/README.md

 ## Examples:

-The classic rock-paper-scissors game can be solved as follows:
+The unique Nash equilibrium for the classic rock-paper-scissors game can be found as follows:
 ```julia
 julia> A = Float64[0 1 -1; -1 0 1; 1 -1 0];
 julia> B = -A;